Contents

 altered in the HSL colorspace through the function

-color_hsl_adjust_hex(hex_string, adjust_h, adjust_s, adjust_l)
+color_hsl_adjust_hex(hex_string, adjust_h, adjust_s, adjust_l).

 Adjustments are given in values between 1.0 and -1.0.
 For example, the theme